keybase/kb-styles/README.md

 This project generates a number of outputs for having access to Keybase styles:

 Setup:
- - `npm rebuild` after checking out for the first time
+ - `npm install -d` after checking out for the first time

 Inputs:
   - `src/colors.iced` to change color variables